NC State Extension Publications

 Skip to Residential Recommendations

 Rarely do eastern pine loopers become abundant enough to even be noticed, although at times they have caused local defoliation of pines.
 If a specimen tree is small enough to spray, it should be possible to eliminate the loopers with a single application of a pyrethroid or another pesticide labeled for caterpillar control in residential landscapes.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 Such pesticides are available in the garden section of big box stores and in plant centers and nurseries.

 Other Resources